tadgy/bash-ini-parser/README.md

 Using the Parser
 ================
-The basic usage of the parser is: `/path/to/parse_ini [options] <INI file>`.
+The basic usage of the parser is: `/path/to/parse-ini [options] <INI file>`.
-The `[options]` can be seen using `/path/to/parse_ini --help` and have detailed descriptions.
+The `[options]` can be seen using `/path/to/parse-ini --help` and have detailed descriptions.

 The parser outputs Bash syntax associative array declarations, and array element definitions to `stdout`.
 These Bash commands can be `eval`ed into a script to provide access to every element in the INI file.
-For example, using `eval "$(/path/to/parse_ini example.ini)"` in your script would define a set of arrays whose values can be accessed in the Bash standard method, using the keys from the INI file.
+For example, using `eval "$(/path/to/parse-ini example.ini)"` in your script would define a set of arrays whose values can be accessed in the Bash standard method, using the keys from the INI file.

-The functions from the `parse_ini` script can be included in your own scripts to provide INI file parsing abilities without the need to call an external command.
+The functions from the `parse-ini` script can be included in your own scripts to provide INI file parsing abilities without the need to call an external command.
-In this usage, all that is required is a call to the `parse_ini` function within an `eval` with the desired `[options]` and an INI file name to parse.
+In this usage, all that is required is a call to the `parse-ini` function within an `eval` with the desired `[options]` and an INI file name to parse.

 Using The Arrays
 ================
-Once the parser has finished its job (assuming you ran it within an `eval`), the arrays defined by the parse_ini script will become available to usage within your own script.
+Once the parser has finished its job (assuming you ran it within an `eval`), the arrays defined by the parse-ini script will become available to usage within your own script.

 To access the arrays depends upon the options used to call the script.
 For all the examples below, assume that the `example.ini` referenced in the command line is a simple ini file, with contents:
 ```
 Global Key = Global Value